tgreenb/week9labs/09_Independent_Lab.md

 # Independent Lab: Inferential Statistics

 In this assignment you will practice implementing statistical approaches in Python.
 For this assignment, please complete the following tasks using the [ect_data.txt](/data/ect_data.txt) dataset.
+This dataset represents an assessment of employees’ adoption of a new system within an organization.
+Specifically, the dataset contains responses to questionnaire items about attitudes toward a system, intention to use a system, perceived usefulness of the system, and satisfaction with the system.

 ## Linear and Multiple Regression